How to Get from Barcelona Airport to City Centre Fast & Cheap

 Terminal 2 handles mostly low-cost carriers from Europe.

-Before choosing any Barcelona airport transport make sure you’ve double checked the terminal – if you arrive at the wrong one you’re looking at a 20 minute shuttle (minimum) to get to the other.
+Before choosing the best Barcelona airport transport make sure you’ve double checked the terminal – if you arrive at the wrong one you’re looking at a 20 minute airport shuttle (minimum) to get to the other.

 Barcelona Airport to City Centre Options

-I call this the fast bus because it takes only 35 minutes.
+I call this the fast airport bus because it takes only 35 minutes (the city bus on the other hand takes about an hour)

 - 24 hours a day, 365 days a year